lukeshorejones/visual-sorts/README.md

-# Sorting Algorithms
+# Visual Sorts
 Visual, customisable implementations of different sorting algorithms.
 An easy-to-use graphical user interface allows you to change the sorting algorithm used, the way the list is generated, the size of the list, the way it is represented and the delay between comparisons during sorting.
 These options make this program a fun, interactive way to study different sorting algorithms.

 # User Guide
-Run main.py to run the program.
+Run main.pyw to run the program.
 You'll need Python 3 already installed.

-# v1.0 Changelog
+# v1.1 Changelog (Pre-Release)
- - Program written.
-Pretty neat.
+ - Added selection sort.
+ - Added comparison/swap highlighting in bar display modes.
+ - Various bugfixes and miscellaneous improvements.

 # What Did I Learn?
  - Brushed up on making GUIs with tkinter.